 - Upload to CutCue.
 Define any custom highlighters relevant to that episode.

-- CutCue analyzes the file in the background — typically a few minutes for a one-hour episode.
+- CutCue analyzes the file in the background — typically 2–3 minutes for a one-hour episode.

 - Download the marker file and import it into your audio editor.